 Manually fetching the Bootstrap Token of already enrolled Macs

-If the bootstrap token has not been fetched on already enrolled macOS devices, you can manually generate and escrow the bootstrap token to the Hexnode UEM portal.
-Enter the following command on your macOS devices to escrow the bootstrap token:
+Suppose the bootstrap token has not been escrowed for already enrolled macOS devices.
+In that case, you can manually do it by running the following command on your macOS devices or by using the Live Terminal feature:

 sudo profiles install -type bootstraptoken

-To check if the bootstrap token has been successfully escrowed in the Hexnode UEM portal, you can enter the following terminal command on your macOS device:
+To check if the bootstrap token has been successfully escrowed in the Hexnode UEM portal, you can run the following terminal command:

 sudo profiles status -type bootstraptoken